- Our basic approach and strategy

 Our basic approach and strategy

 The aging of the population has proceeded more rapidly in Japan than in any other country in the world.
-In 2007, Japan became a “super-aging society” with over 21% of the population aged 65 or older.
+In 2007, Japan became a “super-aging society” with over 21% of the population aged 65 or older which is forecasted to reach 30% by 2025.
 Improvements in medicine have led to an increased average life expectancy and a growing focus on “healthy-life expectancy” - the length of time for which people stay physically and mentally healthy and are able to live independently.
 Everyone wants to be able to maintain their own preferred lifestyle and a high level of well-being as they get older.
-Unicharm's mission is to contribute to the extension of healthy-life expectancy by offering support for the maintenance of active lifestyles through the provision of continence care products, including lightweight continence pad, rehabilitation pants, etc.
+Unicharm's mission is to contribute to the lengthening of healthy-life expectancy by offering support for the maintenance of active lifestyles through the provision of continence care products, including lightweight continence pads, rehabilitation pants, etc.

 Contributing to the realization of the SDGs